Sadcem/Food-Delivery-Website/README.md

 12. **Social Media Integration**:
     - Integration with social media platforms for sharing food orders and experiences.
     - Helps promote restaurants and generate user-generated content.

-These features collectively aim to create a robust and engaging platform for users and restaurant owners alike.